hernana8/WWUAdvancedPaleo/Calculating Stratigraphic Ranges.md

 **(15) Should we trust confidence intervals and reading?

 I think to an extent, yes.
 Our last example using *Dallarca* suggests an early time of ~2.588 to a late time of ~-3.887.
-This is telling us that *Dallarca's* latest time is -3.9 million years into the future, at 95% confidence.
-In layman's, that means in current time.
-Furthermore, we should not disregard the reading since those represent facts without the application of statistics.PRe
+This is telling us that *Dallarca's* latest time is 3.9 million years into the future, at 95% confidence.
+In layman's, that means current time.
+Furthermore, we should not disregard the pure reading since those represent facts without the application of statistics.
+I think for taxa that fall within the late Cenozoic, I would take both the data and the review into consideration.

 ## Problem Set 4

 **(16) State one ecological reason why this assumption is unlikey to be true.**

 What we learned today: Lazarus, Elvis, and Zombie taxa.
-The possibilty

 **(17) State one geological reason why this assumpiton is unlikely to be true.**

+Erosion of beds containing the actual last occurrence (LO).
+This would make the LO span much smaller.

 ## Problem Set 5